Molly Scott Cato - SW's first Green MEP!

 The Railway is Ours

-Molly Scott Cato, lead Green Party candidate for the European election in the South West, launched the petition to bring the First Great Western franchise back into public ownership when their franchise runs out in two years’ time.
+Molly Scott Cato, Green MEP for South West, launched the petition to bring the First Great Western franchise back into public ownership when their franchise runs out in two years’ time.
 The privatised railway has brought us late-running, dirty and overcrowded trains.
 Too few trains when we need them, especially on Sundays and a pricing structure that is complex and serves profits rather than passengers

 What can you do?